DATE: February 12, 2022 from 10:30 to 11:30 am (age 10-13) and 11:30 am to 12:30 pm (age 14+)

-Guelph Youth Dance, along with the support of registered physiotherapist and Heather Dancer Canada founding member Heather Finn, are excited to announce that we are currently working on building a support network for dancers and dance educators to support dancer wellness.
+Guelph Youth Dance, along with the support of registered physiotherapist and Heather Dancer Canada founding member Heather Finn, , continues to work on building a support network for dancers and dance educators to support dancer wellness.
 Dancer wellness includes the three main components recommended by Healthy Dancer Canada: Physical, Mental and Nutrition.
 We are striving to offer these experiences to dancers and the GYD teachers for free in order to strongly encourage everyone to participate in healthy practices.

 We look forward to sharing more news as this project develops and we hope to hear form you if you have an interest in joining us.